-In addition, students are introduced to the principles of drug absorption, distribution, metabolism, excretion and the mechanisms of drugs to enable the rational use of effective agents in the diagnosis and treatment of disease considering mechanism of action, indications, adverse effects, drug interactions.
+In addition, students are introduced to the principles of drug absorption, distribution, metabolism, excretion, and the mechanisms of drugs to enable the rational use of effective agents in the diagnosis

-MPAS 530 Social and Behavioral Medicine 3
+MPAS 530 Social and Behavioral Medicine

 This course emphasizes personality development, normative responses to stress, psychosomatic manifestations of illness, sexuality, responses to death/dying, behavioral patterns related to the maintenance and restoration of health.
 It focuses on normal/abnormal development of children, adults and seniors; Students acquire skills in basic treatment/counseling, patient education, substance abuse and violence screening.